shamanskyh/homebridge-coway/README.md

     <h1 align="center">Homebridge Coway</h1>
 </p>

-Homebridge Coway is a homebridge plugin to support Coway purifier products in Apple Home Ecosystem.
+Homebridge Coway is a homebridge plugin to support Coway purifier products in HomeKit.
-Features include water purifiers with locks and air purifiers with air quality, humidity, temperature, and more.

 The plugin have been tested on following devices:
 - AP-1521B-WT `MARVEL`
 - CHP-7210N(BG) `DRIVER`
+- AP-1515G `AIRMEGA`

 ## Accessory Progress